 Whatever form of meter you have, it measures the amount of electricity you use in watts, or more specifically, kilowatt hours.
-A watt is the product of the voltage and amperage (or current) in an electrical circuit; 1 volt x 1 amp = 1 watt.
-But power is merely the measure of electrical potential.
-To measure electrical usage, or energy usage, you have to add an element of time.
+A watt is the product of the voltage and amperage (or current) in an electrical circuit: 1 volt x 1 amp = 1 watt.
+But this formula represents merely the measure of the electrical potential.
+To measure actual energy usage, you have to add an element of time.
 Therefore, electrical usage is a measurement of watts used over a period of time.
 Your electric meter records electricity usage in kilowatt-hours.
 In simple terms, 1 kilowatt hour = 1,000 watt-hours.
 For example, if you turn on a 100-watt light bulb for 10 hours, the energy usage is calculated as 100 watts x 10 = 1,000 watts (or 1 kilowatt hour).

 Mechanical meters use two conductor coils that create magnetic fields.
 One coil is affected by current going across the conductor; the other coil is affected by the voltage going across the conductor.
 Together, the magnetic fields created by the coils turn a thin aluminum disc at a controlled rate.
 (Aluminum is not magnetic but is moved in this case through a principle known as an eddy current).
 The disc turns a series of gears that move the five dials that record the electricity in kilowatt-hours.
 This mechanism is called an indicator.

 Your electrical consumption is read manually by a utility service person who visits the home to read the numbers on the dials.
 A mechanical electric meter cannot be read remotely.
 Your building's electrical consumption is calculated by subtracting last month's numbers from this month's reading.

 A savvy consumer can learn to read these dials to gauge their own electric usage and verify that utility charges are accurate.

 How to Read a Mechanical Electric Meter